top of page

 Understanding the Basic Operation of a RIM Mix Head

-1. Purpose
+1. Purpose of the Mix Head

-2. Basic Operation
+2. Basic Operation of Mix Heads

-High-Pressure Impingement Mix Heads:
+High-Pressure Impingement Mix Heads

-• Separate inlets: Each chemical stream comes from its own pump through separate lines into the mix head.
+• Separate Inlets: Each chemical stream comes from its own pump through separate lines into the mix head.

-• High pressure: Usually in the range of 1,200–2500 psi.
+• High Pressure: Typically operates in the range of 1,200 to 2,500 psi.

 3. The Shot Cycle

-3. Mixing – chemicals impinge for the exact shot time.
+3. Mixing: Chemicals impinge for the exact shot time.

-4. Variables
+4. Variables Affecting Mix Head Performance

 Mix Head Stroke Adjuster